News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 Freeland raised her hand and began, “The core of this gaslighting proposal should be to accuse anyone unhappy because at 47, they are living with their parents or that they miss fresh produce and real meat and hate the canned stuff at the food bank, that it’s their fault and that it is always simply a case of them having bad vibes.”

 She raised a finger knowingly.
-“Those people were having a ‘Vibesession,’ like a recession without the re,” said stressed.
+“Those people were having a ‘Vibesession,’ like a recession without the re,” she stressed.

 The group agreed, and it was decided that from that point into the election, the Liberal strategy would be to distract the populace with talk about vibes.